Virtual Career Fairs

-- If you require assistive technology (e.g., a screen reader) to access the fair, contact the host in advance to ask if the program is accessible via your technology.
+If you require access technology (e.g., a screen reader) to access the fair, contact the host in advance to ask if the program is accessible via your technology.

 Virtual fairs work for some people but not for everyone.
 Try it if you’re curious.
 Being open to new ideas and experiences will give you the tools to succeed in getting your dream job.